Anti-Reverb/Ping-Pong-in-Xcode/README.md

 # Ping-Pong-in-Xcode

-Ping Pong Game in Xcode
+## 2 modes of game play.
-2 modes of game play.
+1. Against the computer.
-One against the computer, Two against another player.
+   - Here you can also select the level of difficulty.
-In the against computer you can select level.
+3. Against another player.

 Haha piece out.